Waypoint Journeys Presents

 What's Included

-Duration 2, 3, 5, or 8 nights — choose your itinerary length above
+Duration 2, 5, or 12 nights — choose your itinerary length above

 Group Size Small group expedition: maximum 5 guests, intimate and unhurried

-Meals Daily breakfast included on all options; full board (lunch and dinner included) during desert camping nights on the 8-night option.
+Meals Daily breakfast included on all options; full board (lunch and dinner included) during desert camping nights on the 12-night option.
 Other lunches and dinners typically at local restaurants — not included unless specified.

-Transport AC vehicle throughout the coastal and Nafusa segments; 4×4 vehicles for the desert sections of the 8-night option; licensed English-speaking guide with you the entire trip.
+Transport AC vehicle throughout the coastal and Nafusa segments; 4×4 vehicles for the desert sections of the 12-night option; licensed English-speaking guide with you the entire trip.
 All entrance fees, park permits, and airport transfers are included.

 Not Included International flights to Tripoli; Libya visa fee (~$63 USD — invitation letter is included); travel insurance; tips for driver and guide; photography permits at sensitive sites; alcohol and additional beverages; non-included lunches and dinners.